aron-bram/cptext/README.md

 # cptext

+**Turn screenshots into text**

-A rapid screenshotting tool for copying text to clipboard extracted from a selected region of a screenshot.
+A rapid screenshotting tool for copying text to clipboard extracted from a selected region of a screenshot

 ## Installation (fedora):
 `sudo dnf install cairo cairo-devel`